“Will she go to sleep while I’m not there? Am I going to remember anything? Do I remember how to do my job?”

-That was literally what was going on in my head on my first day heading back into work after eight months off.
+That was going on in my head on my first day heading back to work after eight months off.
 Having my first baby changed something in me.
-There are so many things that are better, but one big difference has been my confidence.
+So many things are better, but my confidence is one big difference.

 I had read stories that upon returning to work after extended leave, others experienced the same lack of confidence.
-I remember thinking that wouldn’t be me, but even after six months back in the job I still sometimes felt that nervous knot in my stomach.
+I remember thinking that wouldn’t be me, but even six months back on the job, I still sometimes felt that nervous knot in my stomach.

 actively plan your return

-I made sure I arranged a time to catch up with my director before I returned, away from the workplace.
-I asked if there were any changes to be aware of and what the top priorities were for me when I returned so I could be prepared.
+I made sure I arranged a time to catch up with my director before returning, away from the workplace.
+I asked if there were any changes to be aware of and the top priorities for me when I returned so I could be prepared.

 If you work in early learning, you can take a similar approach to realign yourself with your role and any changes that may have happened while you were on leave - from new procedures to new faces.
-Meeting up in a casual, non-workplace environment with your centre director or supervisor gives you the opportunity to ask questions and tackle those nerves you may be experiencing.
+Meeting up in a casual, non-workplace environment with your centre director or supervisor allows you to ask questions and tackle those nerves you may be experiencing.

-I found this meeting also helped me organise my first week back and set clear goal for the first few months back.
-I felt that I had achieved something which helped me return with gusto and confidence.
+This meeting also helped me organise my first week back and set a clear goal for the first few months.
+I felt I had achieved something, which helped me return with enthusiasm and confidence.

 be prepared to ask for help

-Going back to work after a significant time away often goes hand in hand with not knowing what’s what anymore as naturally things change over the course of a year.
+Going back to work after a significant time away often goes hand in hand with not knowing what’s what anymore, as naturally, things change for a year.
 It’s normal to feel lost!
-So prepare yourself to ask for help and don’t shy away from turning to your colleagues or director for clarity.
+So prepare yourself to ask for help, and don’t shy away from turning to your colleagues or director for clarity.

-Acquaint yourself with the new staff in your centre and reconnect with those you knew before going on leave.
+Acquaint yourself with the new staff in your centre and reconnect with those you knew before leaving.
 It’s a great way to set up a support network to fall back on.

-For everyone headed back to work after maternity leave, you will feel like second guessing your choices and you will need to ask for help and support, but that will just open up more conversations and the ability to embrace change.
+For everyone headed back to work after maternity leave, you will feel like second-guessing your choices, and you will need to ask for help and support, but that will open up more conversations and the ability to embrace change.

-Looking to return to work after extended leave, interested in part time positions or job share opportunities?
-Browse our range of wonderful job opportunities in the sector by clicking here.
+are you looking to return to work after extended leave, interested in part-time positions or job share opportunities?